makeabilitylab/physcomp/README.md

 - **No previous experience with hardware.** In contrast, we assume no previous experience with electronics or microcontrollers.

-As physical and ubiquitous computing are inherently multidisciplinary fields spanning electrical engineering, computer science, signal processing, human-computer interaction, and machine learning, there are many diverse topic areas (and too many to cover in one course or website).
+As physical and ubiquitous computing are inherently multidisciplinary fields spanning electrical engineering, computer science, signal processing, human-computer interaction, machine learning, and more (*e.g.,* applied anthropology) there are many diverse topic areas—and too many to cover in one course or website.
 The content here reflects what we teach to graduate and upper-level bachelor students (typically with engineering and/or computer science backgrounds).
 The [Intro to Arduino](arduino/index.md) lessons were written for a more general audience and should be suitable for interaction design courses in information science or design fields (but again, do assume some coding experience).

 ## Learning philosphy: learn by doing